What range will I get from my e-bike?

 - The range on the highest power mode can sometimes be less than half of the lowest power mode

-So, because every bike, rider and set of conditions is different, never rely solely on the ranges that are quoted in the specifications.
+The same principles apply to any system: because every bike, rider and set of conditions is different, never rely solely on the ranges that are quoted in the specifications.
 Instead, go to your e-bike store, and take a decent test ride, in the power setting you think you are likely to use, and that will give you a better idea.
 And of course, Electrify NZ does offer free test rides, so please come and see us and we'll be happy to help.